Sunday, November 29, 2015

 Other influence:

-Despite the fact that your character has turned her back on family, socio-economic status, education, etc. they still influence her.
+Even though your character has turned her back on family, socio-economic status, education, and..., they still influence her.

-Get into your character's heads.
-Of course, there is a piece of us in each of our characters.
-But they have to be themselves.
+Get into your characters' heads.
+Of course, characters are a product of our imagination but they must be uniquely themselves.

 Next post: This Friday (November 20) I will be reviewing Every Word (YA mystery/romance)